Last Updated: 26 Nov, 2022

 There’s no way to bookmark grammar notes either which is unfortunate.
 I really hope they make this available just as they did with RCM and LCM.

-The ‘last viewed’ section has become a problem when I reached lesson 45.
-I was no longer able to view the last lesson I’ve done.
+The ‘last viewed’ section became a problem when I reached lesson 45.
+I was no longer able to view the last lesson I’d done.
 I’m guessing it’s limited to a certain number and when it reaches that nothing new appears.
-It’s one of the features I like.
-Now, I have to scroll all the way down to get to them.
-Imagine wanting to get to lesson 50 out of 60.

 At times, the website loading is slow.
 A few pages load fine but others, not so much.
 Did I mention it crashes too?
 Stefano needs to fix these.

 Stefano replied to most comments in Italian.
 Even on the A0 level.
-He replied to mine and I didn’t understand because I haven’t learned the word being used yet.
+He replied to mine and I didn’t understand because I hadn’t learned the word being used yet.
 Sure, I can use Google Translate but that’s not the case.

 There are no exercises or images.
 The former is important to strengthen furthermore of the learner’s understanding.
 The same goes for the latter.
 Visuals definitely help us learn and memorize better.
 Based on this reason only I can’t help but compare it with Pimsleur.

-Words are abstract and rather difficult for the brain to retain, whereas visuals are concrete and, as such, more easily remembered.” – psychologytoday.com
+“Words are abstract and rather difficult for the brain to retain, whereas visuals are concrete and, as such, more easily remembered.” – psychologytoday.com

 It keeps using the US and Europe as examples.
 Why not diversify the country and nationality?
 How about Asia?
 Latin America?